 Medical Malpractice: A Leading Cause of Death

-Studies show medical mistakes may be the third leading cause of death, right behind heart disease and cancer, in the United States.
-At least 251,000 deaths occur yearly due to medical malpractice – amounting to nearly 700 deaths every day.
-That number would be significantly higher if it included the number of individuals injured by medical malpractice each year.
+Recent Studies have shown that medical mistakes may be the third leading cause of death, right behind heart disease and cancer, in the United States.
+Analyzing medical death rate data over an eight-year period, Johns Hopkins patient safety experts have calculated that more than 250,000 deaths per year are due to medical error– amounting to nearly 700 deaths every day.
+That number would be significantly higher if there were better reporting available to the CDC for the number of individuals who die as a result of medical malpractice each year.
+This number does not come close to representing the number of persons who are injured, but do not die, as a reuslt of malpractice.
 The team at Younker Hyde Macfarlane has significant experience representing persons injured by medical malpractice.

 Inconsistencies Reporting Deaths due to Medical Malpractice

 There are inconsistencies when it comes to reporting death due to medical error.
 The cause of death listed on a death certificate uses codes corresponding with insurance billing codes.
 Insurance billing codes do not account for medical error.
 This causes inaccuracies when determining the numbers of deaths due to medical error.
 The Centers for Disease Control and Prevention does not require reporting of the medical errors.
 It is likely that if death due to medical malpractice was accurately accounted for, the number would be much higher than 251,000.
 Hospitals are reluctant to report information regarding medical error.
 This may be to protect medical providers from lawsuits.
 However, because hospitals do not report this information, there is a lesser opportunity to fix the problems.
 A collection of the data regarding death due to medical error is an important piece to solving the problem.